lapwat/secure-open/README.md

 cd secure-open-docker
 ```

-Put files you want to render into `data` folder.

 ## Run

-Make sure you have `xhost` and `docker-compose` installed.
+Make sure you have `xhost` installed.

 ```
-./secure-open.sh
+./secure-open.sh path
 ```

+The path could be either a file or a directory.
+It will be mounted as a readable and writable volume.